- Website Membership

 Do PRP Injections Hurt?

 Because lidocaine interferes with the platelet function, it is not used during the PRP injection.
-Unlike a steroid injection, there may be pain for the next few days after an injection.
-For the days preceding the injection and for the first week after the injections, it is critical to avoid anti-inflammatory medications, including Advil, Motrin, ibuprofen, Aleve, Celebrex and aspirin (unless prescribed by your heart doctor).
+Unlike a steroid injection, there may be slight pain for the next few days after an injection.
+For the days preceding the injection and for the first week after the injections, it is critical to avoid anti-inflammatory medications, including Advil, Motrin, ibuprofen, Aleve, Celebrex, and aspirin (unless prescribed by your heart doctor).
 These will interfere with the healing response.
 Tylenol is OK.

 Are There Risks With PRP?